 To combat clothing insecurity, The Sharing Shelf provides infants, children and teens living in poverty with a week's worth of seasonally appropriate clothing plus other daily essentials - new socks, new underwear and hygiene items.
 In winter, we add a coat, a new hat and new gloves.

-To combat clothing insecurity, The Sharing Shelf collects clothing in all sizes, from newborn through adult XXL.
-Volunteers sort and size donations our Port Chester warehouse, ensuring that the children we serve receive clean, quality, and size and season appropriate clothing.
-Those working with economically vulnerable children and families place requests on behalf of their students or clients.
+To accomplish our mission, we collect new and excellent condition used clothing in all sizes, from newborn through adult XXL.
+Volunteers sort and size your donations, ensuring that the children receive clean, quality, and size appropriate items.
+We partner with area schools and nonprofits who work with economically vulnerable children and families and they place requests on behalf of their students or clients.